buddhist-uni/buddhist-uni.github.io/_content/booklets/dipavamsa-bhikkhuni-highlight_tathaloka.md

 The great four-fold army with the Bhikkhuni congregation at its head, proceeded to the great sea, carrying the excellent Bo tree.

-Edited by Ayya Tathaaloa, this booklet consists of selected verses from the Dīpavaṃsa, the oldest historical record of Sri Lanka.
-These selecteion come from the Hermann Oldenberg's 1879 translation.
-Further, these selections cover King Ashoka's conversion, Mahinda's conversion of the island, as well as praises of the Buddha and Sangha while capturing the presence and importance of bhikkhunis.
+A few scenes from the oldest history of Sri Lanka highlighting the contributions of and attitudes towards the Buddhist nuns taken from Oldenberg's (public domain) 1879 translation.